-Chest Compression Tempo: perform CPR while matching the tempo of the song, "Staying Alive" while making sure to push hard and fast.
+Chest Compression Tempo: the correct tempo that should be performed matches the song "Staying Alive."
+Make sure to push hard and fast to that song's tempo.

 Chest Compression Fraction: is the total percentage of resuscitation time when performed by the rescuer(s) during cardiac arrest.
 Whether intended or unintended interruptions (such as real-world delays) occur Chest Compression Fraction aims to minimize pauses in chest compressions.
-Chest Compression Fraction Goal: target of at least 60%.
+Chest Compression Fraction Goal: target of at least 60%

-Remember, until help arrives, administer CPR.
-Perform 100-120 compressions per minute.
+Remember, CPR should be administered until help arrives.
+100-120 compressions should be performed per minute.